 Carrying around extra pounds in your midsection is serious business.
 Extra weight in your midsection is more dangerous than fat around your hips and thighs, as visceral fat is worse for your health than the subcutaneous fat that sits under the skin.
 Bell fat is associated with inflammation and a higher risk of health problems such as cardiovascular disease, diabetes, metabolic syndrome and more.

 So what’s the bottom line on belly fat?

 The real secret to losing belly fat and keeping it off…

 - Exercise at least 3-4 times per week using full body “fat burning” workouts that boost your metabolism for a sustained fat burning effect throughout the day.

 - Eat 4 to 5 smaller meals per day

 - Eat a sensible, healthy, calorie controlled diet rich in whole grains, fruits, vegetables, low fat dairy, lean meat, fish and eggs.

 - Include some variable cyclic cardio workouts a couple of times per week to help accelerate your fat loss.

 - Be patient; give it a few weeks and you’ll start to see your belly fat disappear.
 (Trust me; it will)

-Belly fat and How to Get Rid of it…is a topic that is always discussed in our Personal Training Webinars with our members.
+Belly fat and How to Get Rid of it…is a topic that is always discussed in our Personal Training Videos with our members.
 We discuss the most effective solutions that will work for YOU.